beyond-decentralized/AIRport/apis/air-traffic-control/README.md

-# Air Control
+# Air Traffic Control

-Air Control - controls how an airplane (your application) lands and takes off (persists and retrieves data) from the airport.
+"Air Control - controls how an airplane (your application) lands and takes off (persists and retrieves data) from the airport."

-Air Control is performed in TypeScript.
+## Internal and external query APIs.

 Main goals of it are: